tensorflow/tensorflow/tensorflow/docs_src/guide/eager.md

 distributed performance benefits of graph execution.

 Write, debug, and iterate in eager execution, then import the model graph for production deployment.
-Use `tfe.Checkpoint` to save and restore model variables, this allows movement between eager and graph execution environments.
+Use `tf.train.Checkpoint` to save and restore model variables, this allows movement between eager and graph execution environments.
 See the examples in:
 [tensorflow/contrib/eager/python/examples](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/eager/python/examples).